 The PUC adopted rules requiring the state's utilities to offer customers the option of supporting the fund by checking off a contribution of $1, $5, $10, or other amount each month on their electric bill.
 Every six months, each utility must notify its customers of the existence and purpose of the fund, the means to contribute to the fund, and summaries of projects that have been supported by the fund.
 In 2012, the law was modified to allow voluntary contributions to be used for both renewable energy and energy efficiency projects.

 The fund supports grants for renewable energy demonstration projects to Maine-based nonprofits, consumer-owned electric transmission and distribution utilities, community-based nonprofit organizations, community action programs, municipalities, quasi-municipal corporations or districts, and school administrative units.
 The first funding solicitation was issued in 2003.
 Funds may also be used for customer-sited, commercialized renewable energy projects.
-A solar and wind rebate program was previously offered through the Fund, but ended with FY 2015, due to low revenues.

 Administration and Reporting